artificially-ai/elsie-deetect/README.md

 That's all.

 Please, make sure that Eureka and the Configuration Service (which centrilises application properties) are running.
-Check the [Elsie-Dee Microservices](https://github.com/ekholabs/elsie-dee-microservices) to get more details.
+Check the [Elsie-Dee Microservices](https://github.com/ekholabs/elsie-dee-microservices) for more details.